Self-driving car liability: Possible defenses

 In defense of such liabilities, autonomous vehicle manufacturers could make the argument of comparative negligence, product misuse, and state of the art.
 With comparative negligence, the driver or passenger interference is seen as a part of the cause of harm and injury.
 With product misuse, the driver or passenger may be at fault for disregarding directions or altering the vehicle in a way to affect the proper performance of the vehicle.
 With state of the art, manufacturers could make the argument that there were not safe alternative designs at the time of manufacturing.

 Cyber liability

 As cars become more interconnected and autonomous, the potential for hacking a car system to acquire data and cause harm poses a serious risk.
 For manufacturers and developers of autonomous technology, liability exposures arise from the collection and storage of data and personal information in the vehicle and the cloud.
 Currently, manufacturers require indemnification from vendors and subcontractors (dealerships, repair/installation facilities, etc.), and this practice will likely be extended to autonomous technology developers.

 Transportation systems are vital for the autonomous vehicle as they serve as the commander, and with multiple autonomous vehicles systems used to increase efficiency, the risk of exposure to malicious attacks will dramatically increase.
 In order to protect the systems, cyber physical system must be implemented with autonomous dynamical subsystems to ensure the decision, interaction, and control.

 British law

-In 2018, a British Automated and Electric Vehicles act of parliament defines the rules for:
+The Automated and Electric Vehicles Act 2018 defines the rules for: